 The metal deposit is thin enough not to harm the utensil, though it does sully plate appearance.
-This type of damage to your dinnerware is reversible, however, and does not mean that the dishes are ruined for life.
+This type of damage to your dinnerware is reversible, however, and doesn't mean that the dishes are ruined for life.

 Eliminating Gray Marks

 These products are helpful but not necessary, as you can create your own mark-eliminating cleaner at home using equal parts of baking soda and water.
-Combine these ingredients to make a paste and then apply the paste to your dishes using a sponge.
+Combine these ingredients to make a paste.
+Apply the paste to your dishes using a sponge.

 Cutlery in the dishwasher may get jostled around and bump into nearby dinnerware, leaving behind those characteristic gray marks.
 This also occurs in sink washing when plates bump around in the same basin as cutlery.
 Avoid this problem by keeping dishes well away from cutlery when loading the dishwasher and by washing dishes and silverware separately in the sink.
 If you have a stainless steel drying rack for dishes, be careful with tines on the rack that might scratch the plates.

 Scratches and Other Damage

 Some scratches are actually chips in progress, a hairline fracture that develops into a true chip over time.
 Dishes exposed to very high temperatures may also become rough or visibly distorted on their surface.
-Unlike utensil marks, these types of damage are often irreparable and could mean the dish needs to be replaced.
+Unlike utensil marks, scratches on dinner plates and other dishes are often irreparable and could mean the dish needs to be replaced.